Azure/AppService/_posts/2022-08-16-A-Heavy-Lift.md

 Because App Service enables customers to write their own applications, the concept of *“service health”* is a nuanced discussion.
 App Service measures the health of the platform; we ensure that customers have a running VM which can connect to storage and can execute a simple canary request.
 But App Service cannot easily measure the organic health (HTTP request success rate) since we do not control the application.
 As a result, we primarily focused on platform health as our main metric.

 For our transition to **Kestrel + YARP**, we needed to broaden our measurement to include organic health.
-Rather than looking for an absolute bar (say >99.99% success), we needed to compare *“before Kestrel + YARP”* and *“after Kestrel + YARP”* organic success and look for anomalies which would point out potential problems.
+Rather than looking for an absolute bar (say >99.99% success), we needed to compare *“before Kestrel + YARP”* and *“after Kestrel + YARP”* organic success and look for anomalies that would point out potential problems.

 ## Challenge: Quick Rollback in Production